isomerpages/pa-corp/_our-network/NACLI/NACLI's 60th Anniversary.md

 third_nav_title: NACLI
 ---
 <h4>NACLI celebrates its 60th Anniversary</h4>
-<p>NACLI commemorates our six decades of community leadership, marking a
+<p>NACLI commemorates six decades of community leadership development, marking
-significant milestone in our journey.</p>
+a significant milestone in our journey of developing, aligning and inspiring leaders in service of the community.</p>
-<p>NACLI's journey over the past 60 years has been marked by significant
-milestones, reflecting its evolution and enduring commitment to community leadership.
-From its establishment as the Buona Vista Youth Leadership Training Centre in 1964 to its transformation into the National Community Leadership Institute (NACLI) in 1995, the institute has continually adapted to the evolving societal landscape.
-As NACLI continues to refresh its training courses and offer programmes in various modalities, it remains dedicated to shaping the future of community leadership through promoting civic participation, and fostering a cohesive and inclusive society.</p>
-<p>Join us as we remember our past, celebrate our present, and chart our
-future, celebrating 60 years of community leadership!</p>
-<h4>Redefining Community Leadership for the Future</h4>
+<p>From its establishment as the Buona Vista Youth Leadership Training Centre
+in 1964, till its present positioning as the National Community Leadership Institute since 1995, the Institute had undergone several name changes;
+reflecting its agility in responding to and anticipating the needs of the evolving societal landscape in the past six decades.&nbsp; Today, through its relevant, timely and targeted training, NACLI remains committed to being at the forefront of community leadership development in support of shaping the future of community building.</p>
+<p>NACLI’s 60th anniversary celebration will be commemorated by a conference
-<p>The theme of our 60th anniversary is "Redefining Community Leadership
+with the theme "Redefining Community Leadership for the Future.</p>
-for the Future."
-It encapsulates our commitment to inspire innovative approaches, inclusivity, and forward-thinking strategies essential for addressing the dynamic challenges of communities.</p>
 <h4>NACLI 60 Anniversary Logo</h4>
 <p></p>
 <div class="isomer-image-wrapper">